mimikgit/random-number-generator-iOS/README.md

 # Getting the code up and running

-**BE ADVISED:** In order to run this code you need to have an active project registered with mimik.com.
+**BE ADVISED:** In order to run this code you need to have an active edge project registered at the mimik developer portal.

-You can create and register a project in the mimik Developer Console website [here](https://developer.mimik.com/console). **There is no charge for creating a mimik project.
+You can create and register an edge project at the mimik Developer Portal console [here](https://developer.mimik.com/console). **There is no charge for creating a mimik edge project.
 It's absolutely free!**

 You'll configure the application using the various tokens generated from within a mimik Developer Console.

-As mentioned above, to get the most benefit from this project, it's best to follow along with the instructions provided in the tutorial [here](http://TO_BE_PROVIDED.com).